strangerstudios/pmpro-sponsored-members/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-sponsored-members/issues

 == Changelog ==
+= .4 =
+* Fixed issues with child account creation and form at checkout.
+* Added 'sponsored_accounts_at_checkout' option for sponsored levels that tells the addon whether or not to show new user forms at checkout for sponsored members.
+* Now showing previously activated accounts at checkout.
+You can uncheck to deactivate.
+* Now use pmprosm_getChildren in all places where child accounts are used/shown.
+This function queries on the pmpro_memberships_users table by code_id.
+Other queries used to query the pmpro_discount_codes_uses table instead.
+This will ensure that used seats is always tracking active members.
+* Added children_get_name, children_hide_username, and add_code_to_confirmation_email options for sponsored levels.

 = .3.8 =
 * Fixed issues with child account creation and form at checkout.
 * Fixed bug in pmprosm_isSponsoredLevel.
 Wasn't working when sponsored level was a non-array value.